The-AVR/AVR-2022/VMC/FlightSoftware/README.md

 ./setup.sh
 ```

-Additionally, if you have problems with the VIO module not connecting to the T265 camera,
-try the following in order:

-1. Run the command `rs-enumerate-devices`.
-This seems to help `librealsense` pick up the camera.
-2. Run the script `reset_usb.sh` (you may need to do `chmod +x reset_usb.sh` first).
-This resets all the USB devices.
-3. Unplug the T265 camera and plug it back in.
-4. Restart the Jetson.

 ## MQTT Topics

 For each topic in the list, the sublist are the keys available in the dictionary